 Based on the process specifications of our partner we designed, built and installed a complete packed tower scrubber for this client.

-Neutralising the substance that caused the problematic odour, required various chemicals.
+Neutralising the substance that caused the problematic odour required various chemicals.
 We built the required storage tanks, selected the right pumps and instrumentation for this project and topped it all off with a custom-made chemical distribution unit.
-The added platform provides easy access to perform measurements and ease in changing activated carbon.
+The metal platform ensures easy access for taking measurements and swapping activated carbon.
 Combining all of these, we provided a complete solution for our client.

 The installation was placed in an ATEX zone, so the entire installation was built in electrically conductive material.